Greg’s blog

 Gemma is Google’s open-weight model family.
 Gemma 4 was especially relevant for this setup because it offers a spread of sizes and architectures, from smaller edge-oriented models to larger dense and MoE variants, making it a useful comparison point for both quality and hardware fit.

-GaMS (Generative Model for Slovene) is a family, specialized for Slovene language trained within the PoVeJMo research program.
-The latest iteration GaMS3 is built on a Gemma 3 backbone, and it was quite an exciting project in our local community.
+GaMS (Generative Model for Slovene) is a family of models specialized for the Slovene language and trained within the PoVeJMo research program.
+The latest iteration GaMS3 is built on a Gemma 3 backbone, and it was an exciting project in our local community.

 I include GaMS for context, but the benchmarks below focus on Qwen and Gemma because those were the model families I tested systematically.

-For local LLM work, one of the most important practical limits is the effective context window: how many tokens the model can keep “in mind” at once while still running at a useful speed.
+For local LLM work, one of the most important practical limits is the effective context window: how many tokens the model can keep in context while still running at a useful speed.

 Note